Is It Safe to Visit the Dentist During COVID-19?

 So, if you have poor oral health, you should prioritize improving it – it may save your life.
 And if your oral health is in tip-top shape, continue maintaining your regular dental visits and at-home routine.

-At Croasdaile Dental Arts, we’re committed to your safety.
+At Croasdaile Dental Arts, our dentists are committed to your safety.

 From parking lot check-ins to a socially distanced schedule and new air filtration to temperature checks, we’ve gone beyond the standard to ensure our patients of all ages can safely return for all dental services.